More About Me

 In spite of (or because of, as I later learned) this chaotic, dysfunctional mess, I began molding myself as the perfect daughter.
 I had a 3.8 GPA in high school, went to the parties and dated regularly.
 I graduated from Auburn University in 1991 at the top 5% of my class.
 I landed a teaching position immediately after college graduation regardless of the competitive and scarce job market.
 I married well to a husband who was a doctorate level professional.

 Two years into my career and five years into my marriage, I found myself crying uncontrollably, unable to go to work, and on total shut down.
 I questioned all of my life choices.
 I had done everything right, I followed the rules – why was I so miserable?
 None of this made sense.
 I had a history of being a determined, focused, organized and methodical person who sets goals, and meets them.

 Where did she go?

-What followed was years of psychotherapy as I tried to learn about myself.
+What followed was over a decade of psychotherapy with multiple therapists.
 I am not exaggerating when I say, those therapists saved my life.